 - Light switch covers: If you've ever taken off your light switch covers to paint, you know how gross these things can get.
 Once a year, unscrew them all and give them a good cleaning.
 Just make sure you put the screws in a safe place so you don't lose them!

 - Hair brush: Use your fingers or a comb to pull out as much left-behind-hair as possible (you don't want it clogging up the drain).
-Then, say goodbye to all that dust that somehow collected over time.
+Then, say goodbye to all that dust and fuzz that somehow collected over time.

 - Plastic succulents: It can be near impossible to dust (like, really dust) a fake succulent — especially where the leaves connect.
 Luckily the dishwasher can hit all those hard-to-get places.